aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

     --8<--
     ```

-For example, all switches that are children of the DC1_SPINES group defined in the inventory will be of the type `spine`.
+For example, all switches that are children of the DC1_SPINES group defined in the inventory will be of type `spine`.

 ## Setting fabric-wide configuration parameters